simialbi/composer-asset-plugin/Resources/doc/index.md

 ### Solve the conflicts of asset dependencies

-Bower include a [resolution section](https://jaketrent.com/post/bower-resolutions) to solve the conflicts between 2 same dependencies but with different versions.
+Bower includes a [resolution section](https://jaketrent.com/post/bower-resolutions) to solve the conflicts between 2 same dependencies but with different versions.

 As for NPM, it's possible to install several versions of the same dependency by different